my-devices/sdk/README.md

 ### Libraries

-The macchina.io Remote Manager SDK requires OpenSSL 1.0 or newer on Linux and macOS systems.
+The macchina.io REMOTE SDK requires OpenSSL 1.0 or newer on Linux and macOS systems.
 We recommend using at least OpenSSL 1.0.2r or 1.1.1b.

 Most Unix/Linux systems already have OpenSSL preinstalled.
-If your system does not have OpenSSL, please get it from <http://www.openssl.org> or another source.
+If your system does not have OpenSSL, please get it from <https://www.openssl.org> or another source.
 You do not have to build OpenSSL yourself - a binary distribution is fine.
 For example, via Debian APT: